imagej/imagej.github.io/_pages/plugins/3view-import-list.md

 			filenames[:] = [fn3 for fn3 in filenames if os.path.isfile(os.path.join(folder,dirs,fn3))and fn3.endswith(filetype)] # make sure there are no dirs ending in desired filetype (one never knows~) and filter for the filetype filenames_size = len(filenames) # for progress bar only for p, filen in enumerate(filenames):
 				try: # check if metadata was read already and extract metadata info from the 1st file on the list - if it was not, get this info by executing the except clause.
 This makes the metadata routine run only once in the beggining.
-Being nested inside the else: stm above, metadata is only read if it's not a single position aquisition - in this case it wouldn't be necessary.
+Being nested inside the else: stm above, metadata is only read if it's not a single position acquisition - in this case it wouldn't be necessary.
 Also, complete calc of overlap and montage configuration overlap
 				except NameError:
 					IJ.showStatus('Reading stage coordinates 3/3...')